 Converting temporary furnished flats to secure tenancies has proved to be a successful and highly popular option across West Dunbartonshire when this has been available.
-Our vision and plan identifies a funding requirement to support a conversion programme of temporary accommodation to Scottish Secure Tenancies.
-We have projected this cost at £2,500 per conversion and the costs for this are outlined in Table 20 below.
+Our vision and plan identifies a funding requirement to support a conversion programme of temporary accommodation to Scottish Secure Tenancies and the costs are outlined in Table 20 below.